Jonathan Schwartz (radio personality): Other works

 He does most of his writing in Palm Springs, California.

 Personal life

 Schwartz was married to the author Sara Davidson in the late 1960s.
-In 1979, he married the journalist and Vanity Fair correspondent Marie Brenner, with whom he has one daughter.
+In 1979, he married the journalist and Vanity Fair correspondent Marie Brenner.
+Their daughter Casey Schwartz is an author and journalist.
 Schwartz later married Elinor Renfield, with whom he has a son.

 In March 2010, Schwartz married actress Zohra Lampert in New York City.
 At the wedding, his long-time friend Tony Bennett sang "I See Your Face Before Me", a 1937 composition by Schwartz's father and Howard Dietz.

+In January 2025 his daughter Casey talked on a podcast about his health problems, which resemble advanced dementia.